attention-conservation notice: this is a personal-life-update post, not a deep-philosophical-commentary post.

 Incidentally, we're already hiring summer interns for both trader and dev roles, so if you want to work with some of the most clever, intellectually curious, and deeply thoughtful people I know (plus me), do drop me a line, and I'll be happy to chat, answer questions, or just point you at the application.

-However, my employer's shyness is emphatically not the reason that I've been negligent about writing in the last month.
+However, my employer is emphatically not the reason that I've been negligent about writing in the last month.
 The only explanation for that is that I'm working hard during the day, hanging out with friends after work, and coming home too tired to finish off my daily reading, much less begin to write.
 Then I spend my weekends recovering and catching up on my reading, before launching back into the week.

 This does make me sad, and I hope that I'll be able to carve out time to write more, since I've recently been reading backwards through my stuff and realizing how much I miss it.
 Consider this and Tuesday's posts the beginning of what will hopefully be a new rhythm of posts, though maybe don't be too surprised if it falls through at some point.

-More to the point, though, my employer has no desire to restrict what I write.
+More to the point, though, Jane Street has no desire to restrict what I write.
 (I know; I asked.)
 What I write -- and what I choose to write about -- is, as always, up to me.
 This isn't to say that I may not become slightly more reserved in subject matter than when I was a student -- after all, "Wall Street Trader" is an even less socially sympathetic position to speak from than "Harvard Student", but it is to say that that choice is mine, without anyone else looking over my shoulder.

 (Obviously, the corollary to this freedom is that the opinions on this blog are mine, and are not endorsed by my employer, even in the read-and-approved sense.
 My faults, as it says in the title, remain my own.)